Yom Kippur War

 With some Israeli advances taking place, Kissinger threatened to support a UN withdrawal resolution, but before Israel could respond, Egyptian national security advisor Hafez Ismail sent Kissinger a stunning message-Egypt was willing to enter into direct talks with Israel, provided that it agrees to allow nonmilitary supplies to reach the Third Army and to a complete ceasefire.

 About noon on October 25, Kissinger appeared before the press at the State Department.
 He described the various stages of the crisis and the evolution of US policy.

 He reviewed the first two weeks of the crisis and the nuclear alert, reiterated opposition to US and Soviet troops in the area and more strongly opposed unilateral Soviet moves.

 He then reviewed the prospects for a peace agreement, which he termed "quite promising", and had conciliatory words for Israel, Egypt and even the USSR.
 Kissinger concluded his remarks by spelling out the principles of a new US policy toward the Arab-Israeli conflict saying:

-Our positions is that…the conditions that produced this war were clearly intolerable to the Arab nations and that in the process of negotiations it will be necessary to make substantial concessions.
+Our positions are that…the conditions that produced this war were clearly intolerable to the Arab nations and that in the process of negotiations it will be necessary to make substantial concessions.

 The problem will be to relate the Arab concern for the sovereignty over the territories to the Israeli concern for the secure boundaries.

 We believe that the process of negotiations between the parties is an essential component of this.
-Qunadt considers, "It was brilliant performance, one of his most impressive."
+Quandt considers, "It was brilliant performance, one of his most impressive."